 The country still has the third largest public debt in the European Union, which stands at 140% of GDP in 2018, and one of the lowest labour productivity rates on the European continent.

-“We are very fragile compared to other countries and I do not know how we overcome that.
+“We are very fragile compared to other countries, and I do not know how we can overcome that.
 That’s the fact that the financial crisis has shaken Portugal and left the banking sector in its wake.
 Furthermore, we still have a very large public debt and are dependent on exports to the member states of the European Union,” said João Nabais of the Luso-Arab Chamber of Commerce.